gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Avoid emojis, slang, and metaphors

-Avoid using emojis or emoticons in the Docs and idiomatic expressions / slang, or metaphors.
+Avoid using emojis or emoticons in the Docs and idiomatic expressions/slang, or metaphors.
 Gatsby has a global community, and the cultural meaning of an emoji, emoticon, or slang may be different around the world.
 Use your best judgment!
 Also, emojis can render differently on different systems.